WVUHPC/Introduction-HPC/_episodes/205-software.md

 Those are just a few environment variables of common use.
 There are many more.
 Changing them will change where executables are found, which libraries are used and how the system behaves in general.
 That is why managing the environment variables properly is so important on a machine, and even more on a HPC cluster, a machine that runs many different codes with different versions.

-Here is where environment modules enters.
+Here is where environment modules enter.

 ### Environment Modules

 The modules software package allows you to dynamically modify your user environment by using **modulefiles**.

-Each modulefile contains the information needed to configure the shell for an application.
-After the modules software package is initialized, the environment can be modified on a per-module basis using the module command, which interprets modulefiles.
-Typically, modulefiles instruct the module command to alter or set shell environment variables such as `PATH`, `MANPATH`, and others.
-The modulefiles can be shared by many users on a system, and users can have their own collection to supplement or replace the shared modulefiles.
+Each module file contains the information needed to configure the shell for an application.
+After the module's software package is initialized, the environment can be modified on a per-module basis using the module command, which interprets module files.
+Typically, module files instruct the module command to alter or set shell environment variables such as `PATH`, `MANPATH`, and others.
+The module files can be shared by many users on a system, and users can have their own collection to supplement or replace the shared module files.

-As a user, you can add and remove modulefiles from the current environment.
-The environment changes contained in a modulefile can also be summarized through the module show command.
-You are welcome to change modules in your `.bashrc` or `.cshrc`, but be aware that some modules print information (to standard error) when loaded, this should be directed to a file or `/dev/null` when loaded in an initialization script.
+As a user, you can add and remove module files from the current environment.
+The environment changes contained in a module file can also be summarized through the module show command.
+You are welcome to change modules in your `.bashrc` or `.cshrc`, but be aware that some modules print information (to standard error) when loaded.
+This should be directed to a file or `/dev/null` when loaded in an initialization script.

 ### Basic arguments

-The following table lists the most common module command options
+The following table lists the most common module command options.

 | Command	| Description |
 |:--------|:------------|